-Instructions: the 5 steps will be in a doc. in chat
+Instructions: the 5 steps are in your slide handouts

-- ► Individually & silently take 1 1⁄2 minutes to: - think back to the worst encounter you had in the past year with a colleague, permittee, public or consultant - Mentally walk yourself thru the steps from O'Crap to Ok as if you were reliving incident - ► When prompted, discuss as a group if and how the process could be applied to the difficult situations you encounter & merits of using this technique 5 minutes
+- ▶ Individually & silently take 1 1⁄2 minutes to: - think back to the worst encounter you had in the past year with a colleague, permittee, public or consultant - Mentally walk yourself thru the steps from O'Crap to Ok as if you were reliving incident - ▶ When prompted, discuss as a group if and how the process could be applied to the difficult situations you encounter & merits of using this technique 5 minutes

-O'Crap to Okay Process - Breakout
+Poll #5: O'Crap to Okay Process

-Debrief Discussion
+Poll #5 & Debrief Discussion

+- Were you able to think of an encounter where this technique would be helpful?

+- YES

+- ► NO

+- ▶ Will you try this technique in the future?

-- ▶ Poll #4
+- YES

+- ► NO

-- ≥ 2-3 Volunteers to share:
+- ▶ 2-3 Volunteers to share:

 - Merits of using the technique on the job

 - How you hope to use the technique?